-Entrance RequirementsYou need to be at least 16 years old and demonstrate an interest in the Visual Arts.
+Entrance RequirementsYou need to demonstrate an interest in the Visual Arts.
 No folio is required.
 You will need to attend an interview with the Visual Arts Program Lead.
 Book an interview here.

-Pathways to further studyOnce you successfully complete the course you will be able to articulate into Melbourne Polytechnic's Diploma of Graphic Design, or the Certificate IV in Visual Arts
+Pathways to further studyOnce you successfully complete the course you will be able to articulate into Melbourne Polytechnic's Diploma of Graphic Design (CUA50715) or the Certificate IV in Visual Arts (CUA41315).

 Career PathwaysFolio Preparation for Further Studies.
 Entry level positions in Visual Arts Industries

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact the department for the latest student contact hours information.

 |BSBDES302||EXPLORE AND APPLY THE CREATIVE DESIGN PROCESS TO 2D FORMS||50|